OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 The example in `WebSocketProcessor.java` is transforming the NMEA Data in the format expected by a Pebble (this is a smart watch) application.
 See it [here](https://github.com/OlivierLD/pebble/tree/master/NMEA.app).
 Data are expected as a json object, over WebSocket.
-The expectd data look like:
+The expected data look like:
 ```json
 {
   "wtemp": 26.5,